google/flatbuffers/dart/README.md

 supported by FlatBuffers, as illustrated in the `example.dart` in the examples folder.

-Additional documentation and examples are available [at the FlatBuffers site](https://google.github.io/flatbuffers/index.html)
+Additional documentation and examples are available [at the FlatBuffers site](https://google.github.io/flatbuffers/index.html).

+Based on original work by Konstantin Scheglov and Paul Berry of the Dart SDK team.

+## Authors

+- Dan Field <dfield@gmail.com>
+- Konstantin Scheglov
+- Paul Berry